tilde-nlp/tildemt-selector/tildemt-selector/README.md

-# Tilde MT system selection webcomponent
+# Tilde MT system selection web component
-The Tilde MT system selection webcomponent is a standalone tool for managing settings in web-based apps that integrate with the Tilde MT API.
+The Tilde MT system selection web component is a standalone tool for managing settings in web-based apps that integrate with the Tilde MT API.
 It allows the user to authenticate in the Tilde MT web platform and retrieves a list of machine translation systems available for the user.
 A different system can be selected for each of the available source and target language pairs.
-The webcomponent automatically manages the retrieval of the system list, configuration of the individual translation systems and provides the apporpriate request parameters to be used when making a text translation request to the Tilde MT API.
+The web component automatically manages the retrieval of the system list, configuration of the individual translation systems and provides the apporpriate request parameters to be used when making a text translation request to the Tilde MT API.